gbdev/pandocs/src/Gameboy_Camera.md

 :::tip NOTE

-Since the PHI signal runs twice as fast in CGB Double-speed mode the values used for exposure time should be doubled.
+Since the PHI signal runs twice as fast in CGB Double-speed mode, the values used for exposure time should be doubled.

 :::